Relation Between Photoionisation Cross Sections and Attosecond Time Delays: Results and discussions

-Therefore, the trajectory of $({\rm Re}\{D(E)\},{\rm Im}\{D(E)\})$ from $E \ll E_{\rm r}$ to $E \gg E_{\rm r}$ is approximately a closed contour.
-Using the KK relations of the amplitude and the phase of a complex function, it has been shown \cite{lee1932synthesis,bode1945network,raymond1951transformees,mecozzi2009retrieving,mecozzi2016necessary} that the phase can be retrieved (with freedom of a common phase shift) from the absolute value when $\ln[D(E)]$ vanishes faster than $\frac{1}{E}$ and $D(E)$ fulfills the minimum-phase condition, namely, that all the poles and zeros are located on the same half-plane.
+\endnumparts The trajectory of $D(E)$ from $E \ll E_{\rm r}$ to $E \gg E_{\rm r}$ is approximately a closed contour on the complex plane, as shown in figure \ref{fig:D_fano_lorentz} (e) and (j).
+Using the KK relations of the amplitude and the phase of a complex function, it has been shown \cite{lee1932synthesis,bode1945network,raymond1951transformees,hoenders1975solution,burge1976phase,mecozzi2009retrieving,mecozzi2016necessary} that the phase can be retrieved (with a freedom of a common phase shift) from the absolute value when $\ln(D(E))$ vanishes faster than $E^{-1}$ and $D(E)$ fulfils the minimum-phase condition, namely, that all the poles and zeros are located in the same half-plane.
+This means that the origin is not enclosed in the trajectory of $D(E)$ (the winding number is 0), and the total phase change throughout the (anti)resonant region is 0 instead of $\pm 2{\rm \pi}$ \cite{burge1976phase,mecozzi2016necessary}.

 In the interaction picture $\hat{H}(\Delta \mathfrak{t}) = \hat{H}_0 + \hat{H}_1(\Delta \mathfrak{t})$, where $\hat{H}_0$ is the field-free Hamiltonian, and $\hat{H}_1(\Delta \mathfrak{t})$ is the interaction term as a function of retardation, the interaction is turned on at $\Delta \mathfrak{t} = 0$, which triggers a transition at $\Delta \mathfrak{t} \ge 0$.
-This retardation is the ``microscopic'' time introduced by Branson, and we have ignored the relativistic effect of the virtual-particle ``cloud'' \cite{branson1964time}, whose temporal feature is much shorter than the electronic response in atoms (molecules), as analogously shown in Ref. \cite{peres1966causality}.
+This retardation is the ``microscopic'' time introduced by Branson \cite{branson1964time}, and we have ignored the relativistic effect of the virtual-particle ``cloud'', whose temporal feature is much shorter than the electronic response in atoms (molecules), as analogously shown in a previous study \cite{peres1966causality}.
 Thus, in the energy (frequency) domain, we have

-This ensures $D(E)$ has no poles on the upper-half of the complex plane.
-The minimum-phase condition thus requires no zeros on the upper half-plane, which means that the transition amplitude is \emph{invertible}.
-It also implies that the origin is not enclosed in the trajectory (the winding number is 0), and the total phase change throughout the (anti)resonant region is 0 instead of $\pm 2{\rm \pi}$ \cite{mecozzi2016necessary}.
-We shall come back to this point in the discussion of the Cooper minimum.
-From Eq. (\ref{eq:D_E_reciprocal}), we can define the complex ``average retardation'', with the same expression derived by Pollak and Miller \cite{pollak1984new}, as